 - Comprehensive insurance coverage, including medical, dental, and vision (also covering domestic partners), life and accidental death, and disability

 - General time-off benefits including holiday, vacation, personal, and sick days

 - Employee assistance and referral programs

-- Tuition reimbursement for employees
+- Tuition reimbursement and student loan repayment programs for employees